Embo S.p.A.

-Embo SpA in Caramagna Piemonte is a body parts supplier to the European automotive industry which briefly also manufactured vehicles under its own brand name.
+Embo S.p.A. in Caramagna Piemonte is a body parts supplier to the European automotive industry which briefly also manufactured vehicles under its own brand name.

 History

 The company was founded in 1970 as a coachbuilder.
 One founder, Graziano Boni, died in 2022.
 Until the 1980s, Embo produced bodies for small European car manufacturers.
 In some cases, these were just body shells, and in other cases, the vehicles were (almost) completely assembled.